Send us an email at email@example.com or firstname.lastname@example.org.

 In order to satisfy our mission, JCMGA members provide various types of volunteer services, including such activities as:

 1) Community education programs.
-Throughout the metro area at sites such as libraries, senior centers, and other nonprofits, master gardeners present gardening programs on various topics including composting, horticultural design, beneficial and harmful insects, plant diseases, etc.
+Throughout the metro area at sites such as libraries, senior centers, and other nonprofits, Master Gardeners present gardening programs on various topics including composting, horticultural design, beneficial and harmful insects, plant diseases, etc.

-3) Master gardener volunteers staff information tables at local libraries, farmers markets and fairs, and provide demonstrations at local community gardens.
+3) Master Gardener volunteers staff information tables at local libraries, farmers markets and fairs, and provide demonstrations at local community gardens.

-5) Louisville Nature Center – Volunteers have installed and continue to maintain two gardens: a rain garden, located behind the Center, and a Sensory Garden, located in the front of the Center.
+5) Louisville Nature Center – Volunteers have installed and continue to maintain two gardens: a Rain Garden, located behind the Center, and a Sensory Garden, located in the front of the Center.
 Both gardens serve as demonstration gardens to educate the general public.

-6) Louisville Grows – Volunteers participate in rebuilding the Louisville tree canopy as Citizen Foresters through the Love Louisville Trees program.
-Volunteers also support The People’s Garden and Shippingport Memorial Garden by working in those community gardens and providing hands-on support to members.
+6) Louisville Grows - Volunteers participate in rebuilding the Louisville tree canopy as Citizen Foresters through the Love Louisville Trees program.

-7) Olmsted Parks – Volunteers work in all of Louisville’s Olmsted parks to ensure park restoration and ecological viability.
-Volunteers are encouraged to complete Olmsted’s Park Stewards program and become active leaders in facilitating public park upkeep and care.
+7) Olmsted Parks - Volunteers work in many of Louisville's Olmsted parks to ensure park restoration and ecological viability.
+Volunteers are encouraged to complete Olmsted's Park Stewards program and become active leaders in facilitating public park upkeep and care.

 How we choose our Projects